Expand To Show Full Article

 United Kingdom

 Like you just landed on the streets of London, the United Kingdom pavilion features a array of British architecture with Tudor, Victorian and Georgian heritage.
-The main attraction at the United Kingdom pavilion is British Revolution which is a British rock cover bank playing songs from Queen, The Beatles and The Who.
+The main attraction at the United Kingdom pavilion is Command Performance which is a British rock cover bank playing songs from Queen, The Beatles and The Who.

 The themed table service and quick service dining restaurants in the United Kingdom include: